Estudiantes de Buenos Aires: First achievements

 In 1904 Estudiantes promoted to Primera División.
 By then, the club had built a stadium, placed in Palermo, Buenos Aires where it played its home games.
 During the amateur years Estudiantes won its first title, the Copa de Competencia Jockey Club in 1910, defeating Gimnasia y Esgrima de Buenos Aires by 3–1 at the final.

-The team also reached three Copa de Honor Municipalidad de Buenos Aires finals in 1906, 1909 and 1913 but could not won the trophy.
+The team also reached three Copa de Honor Municipalidad de Buenos Aires finals in 1906, 1909 and 1913 but could not win the trophy.
 The recognition earned during those years encouraged the managers to put the team on tours over other provinces of Argentina.
 These tours would also help to spread the playing of football in the rest of Argentina, increasing the popularity of this sport amongst its population.
 The first tour was in 1907 where Estudiantes played some matches against local teams.
 One of them was on May 5, 1907, when Estudiantes defeated Newell's Old Boys by 3–2.
 That was the first team the Rosarino team faced a squad from Buenos Aires.

 Nevertheless, the most important tour took part in Brazil in 1910.
 Never before an Argentine football team had played outside the Río de la Plata.
 Estudiantes played four matches in Brazil, winning all of them.
 The squad scored 24 goals and conceded 3.
 Back in Buenos Aires, the players were received and acclaimed by a crowd and were also invited to numerous receptions due to their great performance.